 As far as our day-to-day business is concerned, the crisis has shown us the importance of clear contractual wording.
 We don’t want gaps in coverage – but the insurance industry cannot pay for losses for which it has never received premiums.
 Looking at the big picture, this crisis has highlighted the importance of resilience in society.
 That is our mission.
 The insurance industry is doing everything in its power to make the economy, and as a result society, more resilient.

 The pandemic is at the very top of the Swiss risk landscape.
 Although we knew in theory the implications of this sort of incident, society took only limited precautions.
 This is something that we will have to reconsider in the future.
 First, a new pandemic will emerge at some point – and second, there are many other systemic risks that could also cause us major problems.

 I’m thinking of incidents such as a large-scale power outage or a global cyber attack.
 Events like these could cause major problems.
 So as a society, we would be well advised to ensure we are prepared.
 The coronavirus crisis has certainly been a revelation to many.
 We have learned that events such as these are not confined to theory – they actually happen in practice.
 We should make the most of this window of opportunity.

 About the interviewee

 Ivo Menzinger is Head of Europe/Middle East/Africa & Product Management for Public Sector Solutions at reinsurer Swiss Re.
-He is also head of the ‘Pandemic Pool’ project, in which private insurers, represented by the Swiss Insurance Association (SIA), are looking into how to better cushion the economic blow of another pandemic.
+He was also head of the ‘Pandemic Pool’ project, in which private insurers, represented by the Swiss Insurance Association (SIA), were looking into how to better cushion the economic blow of another pandemic.
 The insurance industry is striving to find an insurance solution that makes use of existing infrastructure, expertise and customer relationships, and distributes the financial risk involved between policyholders, the insurance industry and the state.
 One option would be to establish a pandemic pool, an approach that a number of other countries are also considering.